Where Wooden Boat People can get together.

 Wooden boat shows are increasing in popularity every year.

 Many of these events are hosted by Antique and Classic boat associations.
-These tend to specialise but they also hold rallies and races for their members.
+These tend to specialize but they also hold rallies and races for their members.

 There are a growing number of commercial shows which, while appealing to a wider audience do have sections dedicated to wooden boats and boat people.

-Entry fees for the smaller more specialised shows are normally low.
+Entry fees for the smaller more specialized shows are normally low.

 The Southampton Boat Show is one of the major UK boat shows.
 It is a commercial show so the emphasis is on shiny plastic.
 However it does host a wooden boat section.